-This law has shifted the burden of proof to the importer.
+This forced labor prevention act has shifted the burden of proof to the importer.
 Any product that has contact with the Xinjiang region is presumed to be manufactured through forced labor and therefore banned.
 If an importer believes their product from Xinjiang was not made with forced labor, they will need to provide thorough, third-party vetted documentation that proves otherwise.

-Difficult as it has been for U.S. authorities to pinpoint sources of forced labor in Xinjiang, CBP has released a list of sanctioned entities known to have committed human rights violations.
-These names are a helpful step toward enabling compliance, but importers will have to go further if they are to provide the documentation necessary to rebut the assumption of forced labor in their supply chains.
+Difficult as it has been for U.S. authorities to pinpoint sources of forced labor in Xinjiang, CBP has released the UFLPA list of sanctioned entities known to have committed human rights violations.
+These names on the UFLPA list are a helpful step toward enabling compliance, but importers will have to go further if they are to provide the documentation necessary to rebut the assumption of forced labor in their supply chains.
 If a customs investigation is able to find that any one person involved with the shipment had knowledge of the use of forced labor, they would be charged with the criminal statute of forced labor.

 Importers should look to mitigate the risk of Uyghur forced labor within their supply chains by conducting thorough audits.
 Sayari Graph utilizes open source records and graph technology to map out connections and establish links between illicit actors, their infrastructure, and related business structures and transactions.
 This technology can be used to look for indicators of forced labor in Chinese public records, scan for known high-risk companies, and screen beneficial owners to ensure a supply chain is unexposed.